 The desire to meld with the spirit of the horse abides within the breast of nearly all mankind.
 Now perhaps the Eskimo imagines his kinship with the polar bear while the aborigines in their ‘dream time’ live in harmony with the kangaroo, but most everywhere in between mankind (if given the chance) harbors an inborn love of horses.
 This rose-tinted, romantically inspired concept is NOT however part of a horse’s way of looking at things, especially a newborn foal.
 And so a strategy is needed that will help mold their instincts towards the mutually rewarding relationship that culturally we so desire.

-Relatively a few short years ago, Dr Robert Miller DVM,the first pioneer in the field of equine imprinting established a path to follow and most enlightened mare owners have their own versions of the process.
+Dr Robert Miller DVM, the first pioneer in the field of equine imprinting established a path to follow and most enlightened mare owners have their own versions of the process.
 It is an opportunity, like few others, to meaningfully experience and guide the awakening of a new life.

 Horses being a precocial species are born ‘ready to learn’ and there is a logical method to begin the actual training of a horse just a few hours and/or days old.